awsdocs/amazon-connect-admin-guide/doc_source/ctr-data-model.md

 Type: Boolean

 **FraudDetectionThreshold**
-The threshold for detection of fraudsters in a watchlist that was set in the contact flow for the contact\.
+The threshold for detection of fraudsters in a watchlist that was set in the flow for the contact\.
 Type: Integer
 Min value: 0
 Max value: 100